-Men Who Struggle with Addictions and False Attachment.
+Men Who Struggle with Drugs, Alcohol, and Other Addictions & False Attachment

 Most men have very few real relationships.
 For 30 years I’ve worked with every kind of professional man.
 Whether a lawyer, teacher, engineer, land developer, actor or construction worker, most men do not have a genuine friendships with another man.
 By genuine I mean where they can expose their true self, their fears and insecurities.
 No matter what socioeconomic class we find ourselves in, men have been socialized to be independent and self-sufficient.
 As a result we hide our addictions and fear of failure.
 We live emotionally isolated lives, ashamed of our secrets and addictions.